 Symptoms to look out for:

-• If you begin to feel excessively tired during the day again on a regular basis
+- If you begin to feel excessively tired during the day again regularly

-• If you start to have unexplainable mood swings or feel irritated often
+- If you start to have unexplainable mood swings or feel irritated

 If your symptoms don’t go away

 Sometimes, but not often, when people are screened for sleep apnea, other overlapping sleep disorders go undiscovered.
-It’s possible that a person may have both sleep apnea and another sleep disorder such as narcolepsy or idiopathic hypersomnia that is causing them to feel tired all the time.
+A person may have both sleep apnea and another sleep disorder such as narcolepsy or idiopathic hypersomnia that causes them to feel tired all the time.

 If you have any major lifestyle changes or changes in health

-• Many people are asked to have a second study if they’ve had a stroke, been diagnosed with cardiac disease, had a heart attack since CPAP therapy began, or have recently had surgery requiring a stent.
+- Many people are asked to have a second study if they’ve had a stroke, been diagnosed with cardiac disease, had a heart attack since CPAP therapy began, or have recently had surgery requiring a stent.
+Complete Health primary care services are something you should have on-hand.

 Many newer machines issued contain downloadable data that makes tracking compliance and efficiency of treatment easy.
 Automatic positive airway pressure (APAP) devices are able to adjust between a low range pressure setting and a high range pressure setting to ensure that each breath a patient takes delivers the best pressure at any given moment.